 Help us thank NYC City Council for funding impactful community composting programs and encourage them to continue this funding for fiscal year 2027, which begins on July 1, 2026!

-• Schools, gardens, nonprofits, and other community groups can also support this work by adding their organization’s name to a sign-on letter advocating for continued community composting funding.
+Schools, gardens, nonprofits, and other community groups can also support this work by adding their organization’s name to a sign-on letter advocating for continued community composting funding.

 What City Council Funding Makes Possible for Big Reuse in fiscal year 2026

-City Council funding supports the full scope of Big Reuse’s composting work.
-This includes compost education for New Yorkers of all ages, such as helping residents understand how compost works, what belongs in the curbside composting bin, and why composting matters for soil health, climate resilience, and cleaner neighborhoods - through community tabling events, Master Composter program, workshops, volunteer events, and building presentations.
+This includes compost education for New Yorkers of all ages, such as helping residents understand how compost works, what belongs in the curbside composting bin, and why composting matters for soil health, climate resilience, and cleaner neighborhoods - through community tabling events, Master Composter program, workshops, volunteer events, Salt Lot composting site tours, and building presentations.

-City Council investment helps Big Reuse install rat-resistant increased capacity composting systems at community gardens and urban farms, providing essential infrastructure for local composting.
-Big Reuse provides technical assistance for community gardens/urban farms staff, volunteers, and browns deliveries.
+Big Reuse installs rat-resistant increased capacity composting systems at community gardens and urban farms, providing essential infrastructure for local composting.
+We provide technical assistance for community gardens/urban farms staff, volunteers, and browns deliveries.
+We operate two mid-scale composting systems, which increase our capacity to process organic waste locally and sustainably.

 What This Looks Like in Communities